navaddins/TinyMCEEditor-CAL/README.md

 #### Why RTC only working with offline mode?

-Some of functions are do not work online js. eg, language, skin.
+Some of functions are do not work online js. eg, language, skin or domain validation.
 This is a reason to set default offline js for RTC.

 #### How can i change for working with online js instead of offline js?